-- 1. Continued implementation of the Transit Service Development Advisory Committee tiered capitalization allocation process for funding rolling stock with emphasis on state of good repair vehicle replacements. - Continue to monitor asset management process that tracks fleet asset lives and assists transit operators in improved capital asset management. - 3.
+- 1. Continued implementation of the Transit Service Development Advisory Committee tiered capitalization allocation process for funding rolling stock with emphasis on state of good repair vehicle replacements. - 2.
+Continue to monitor asset management process that tracks fleet asset lives and assists transit operators in improved capital asset management. - 3.
 Continue to track transit capital needs and available resources and communicate identified gaps in funding, including the ending of CPR transit transportation bonds.
+This will inform proposal(s) from the Transit Capital Project Revenue Advisory Board to replace transit capital revenues and prioritize transit capital projects - 4.
+Decreases and/or changes to existing revenue streams dedicated to transit and rail capital and operating programs

 Transit Capital: At the close of FY 2019, the Capital Projects Revenue (CPR) bond fund allocations will have completed the 10 year funding period of the original bond authorization.
 By the close of FY 2020 when the WMATA state of good repair funding grant ends, the state transit capital assistance program will no longer have the bond funding that provided an average of \$110 million annually.
 As a result of HB 1887 of the 2015 General Assembly session, approximately \$40 million annually of funding was authorized to be shifted from several other modes of transportation to the transit capital program starting in FY 2017.
-Even with this new fundig, the current level of transit capital participation by the Commonwealth is not sustainable once the CPR bonds are exhausted in FY 2019.
+Even with this new funding, the current level of transit capital participation by the Commonwealth is not sustainable once the CPR bonds are exhausted in FY 2019.

 The inability of the Commonwealth to participate in funding transit capital projects near current levels after FY 2019 will greatly diminish transit providers' ability to maintain a state of good repair for their current assets and to provide expanded transportation alternatives in the future.
 A lower state funding match will require localities to make up the deficit, which may result in higher fares and/or cuts to service.
 Also, because federal participation in transit capital projects requires matching commitments, transit providers will find it difficult to leverage these federal funds, thus exacerbating the issue.